Galois representations over pseudorigid spaces: Rings with coefficients

-\begin{remark} Since $\Lambda_{R,[a,b],K}$ has noetherian ring of definition, $\Spa \Lambda_{R,[a,b],K}$ is an adic space, not merely a pre-adic space.
+\begin{remark} Since $\Lambda_{R,[a,b],K}$ has noetherian ring of definition, the associated space $\Spa \Lambda_{R,[a,b],K}$ is an adic space, not merely a pre-adic space.
 Thus, the sheaf property with respect to covers of $\Spa R$ or with respect to change of intervals is automatic. \end{remark}

 The rings $\Lambda_{R_0,I,K}$ are equipped with actions of Frobenius and $\Gamma_K$.
 We have ring homomorphisms